Geonovum/WaU/preconditions.md

 ## Batch requests

 When related object types are part of different source models and thus exposed by different source APIs, eager loading does not solve this problem.
-We'll always need to query at least two source APIs, but we can still leverage efficient access patterns to reduce the required number of requests.
+We'll always need to query at least two source APIs, but we can still leverage efficient access patterns to reduce the number of requests needed.

 Batch loading would make it possible to retrieve multiple objects in a single request by passing a set of identifiers.
 This would prevent having to perform many separate requests for every single object.
 For each individual identifier, the source API may or may not yield a matching object, depending on the existence of the object in the source dataset.